konturio/disaster-ninja-fe/README.md

 Where <env> is the environment you want to test, for example `test`.

-2. Run the e2e tests
+3. Run the e2e tests

 ```bash
 npx playwright test --ui
 ```

-Remove the `--ui` flag to run the tests in headless mode.
+Remove the `--ui` flag to run the tests in a headless mode.
+Use the `--headed` flag instead of the `--ui` flag to run the tests in a headed mode.

 > Check the `tests-examples/demo-todo-app.spec.ts` file for an example of how to write tests.